matoous/dzxcz/content/books/high_output_management.md

 - _process_ - building a software
 - _assembly_ - the software itself
-- _test_ - assesing the quality of the software
+- _test_ - assessing the quality of the software

 ### Meetings